 In support of these core values, we believe that:

 Caldwell Community College and Technical Institute (CCC&TI) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
-Questions about the accreditation of Caldwell Community College and Technical Institute may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling 404.679.4500, or by using information available on SACSCOC website (www.sacscoc.org).
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Caldwell Community College and Technical Institute may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling 404-679-4500, or by using information available on SACSCOC website (www.sacscoc.org).

 Normal inquiries about the college, such as admission requirements, financial aid, educational programs, etc. should be addressed directly to Caldwell Community College and Technical Institute and not to the Commission's office.